IRM in Exchange hybrid deployments

 Exchange uses AD RMS servers in the Active Directory forest in which the Exchange server is installed.
 For your on-premises Exchange servers, the on-premises AD RMS server is used.
-For your Exchange Online organization, AD RMS servers that are maintained within the Office 365 datacenters are used.
+For your Exchange Online organization, AD RMS servers that are maintained within the Microsoft 365 and Office 365 datacenters are used.
 The AD RMS configuration that each Exchange organization uses is independent of any other AD RMS deployment.

 AD RMS configuration, and therefore IRM configuration, isn't automatically replicated between your on-premises Exchange organization and the Exchange Online organization.
 Any AD RMS templates that you've defined aren't automatically copied to the Exchange Online organization.
-If you want the same AD RMS templates to be available in the Exchange Online organization, you must manually export the templates from your on-premises organization and apply them to the Office 365 organization.
+If you want the same AD RMS templates to be available in the Exchange Online organization, you must manually export the templates from your on-premises organization and apply them to the Microsoft 365 or Office 365 organization.
 See Configure IRM in hybrid deployments later in this topic.

 The IRM configuration that's applied to a user depends on the client the user uses and the location of the user's mailbox.
 The following table shows the AD RMS server a user will use.